khalidyusuflab/khalidyusuflab.github.io/_pages/about.md

 2. Occasional blog posts on brain health, aging, wellness, and related topics
 3. Links to publications, presentations, and collaborations

-If you’re interested in connecting or collaborating, feel free to reach out via email
+If you’re interested in connecting or collaborating, feel free to reach out via email.